ggfisher/hello-world/midterm.md

 Domain constraints in the schema specify an important condition that we want each instance of the relation to satisfy: The values that appear in a column must be drawn from the domain associated with that column.
 Thus, the domain of a field is essentially the type of that field, in programming language terms, and restricts the values that can appear in the field.

+***Key constraint***

+A key constraint is a statement that a certain minimal subset of the fields of a relation is a unique identifier for a tuple.
+A set of fields that uniquely identifies a tuple according to a key constraint is called a candidate key for the relation.

+***definition of a (candidate) key***

+1. Two distinct tuples in a legal instance (a legal instance is an instance that satisfies all Integrity Constraints, including the key constraint) cannot have identical values in all the fields of a key.
+This means that a candidate key is the minimum set of attributes used to uniquely identify a tupel or record in a table.

+2. No subset of the set of fields in a key is a unique identifier for a tuple.
+This means that if for example, {eid} was a candidate key, {eid,name} could not be a candidate key because {eid} is a subset of {eid,name}.

+Example:

+eid	eage	ename
+1	20	lisa
+2	20	lisa
+3	30	andy
+2	30	andy

+eid does not uniquely identify a tupel

+however, the combination of eid,eage uniquely define each tuple so {eid,eage} is a candidate key.

+Example:

+eid	eage	ename
+1	20	tony
+2	20	lisa
+3	30	andy
+2	30	bill

+here, the combination of {eid,eage} and {eid,ename} are both candidate keys.

+superkey

+a candidate key plus zero or more attributes. therefore - every candidate key is a superkey however the reverse is not true - every superkey cannot be a candidate key the minimal superkey is the candidate key

+employeeID	salary	employeename
+1		22,000	ernie
+2		40,000	alice
+3		22,000	bart
+4		45,000	ernie

+therefore - empoyeeID is the only candidate key

+what are all the superkey's

+employeeID
+employeeID + salary
+employeeID + employeename
+employeeID + salary + employeename

+as stated, the minimal superkey is the candidate key.
+Therefore, the candidate key in this case is empoyeeID.

+** Note - Note that every relation is guaranteed to have a key.
+Since a relation is a set of tuples, the set of all fields is always a superkey.

+primary key - is a candidate keys which has no NULL values

+employeeID	salary	employeename
+1		22,000	ernie
+2		40,000	alice
+3		22,000	bart
+4		45,000	NULL

+so, employeeID is a candidate key.
+Also, no values in the employeeID are null, so employeeID is also the primary key ALthough employeename is a candidate key, it contains NULL values so it cannot be a primary key.

+Out of all the available candidate keys, a database designer can identify a primary key.